banool/lectureDL/README.md

     - Go to the line `driver = webdriver.Chrome('ChromeDriver/chromedriver 2.31', chrome_options=chrome_options)` and change it to `driver = webdriver.Chrome('chromedriver', chrome_options=chrome_options)`
     - In the future you might need to download a new Chromedriver, so make sure you keep track of which is which (perhaps by renaming it to `chromedriver <version>`, like `chromedriver2.32`).
 - Edit the settings.
 See the [**Configuration**](#Configuration) section.
+- Make sure your clock is correct.
+If it is the wrong day, the script will crash.

 ### MacOS
 Prerequsities: